CloudLabs-Samples/EduLabs/Demo/aws/demo-v1.md

-# CloudLabs Demo: AWS Environment with Windows EC2 instance
+# CloudLabs Demo: Getting Started with AWS EC2

 ## Overview
 This lab environment has a Windows EC2 instance pre-deployed in AWS.